A topic from the subject of Inorganic Chemistry in Chemistry.

 Applications

-Crystal structures have a wide range of applications, including:
+Crystal structures have wide-ranging applications, including:

 Conclusion